Xovaryu/ClusterVisionF/README.md

 -Windows currently always starts CVF at native resolution and ignores the resolution set in build(), which is almost certainly a Kivy issue
 -Backspaces in evaluated parts of prompts do not work properly, this is an issue with Python that will be fixed in 3.12, until then a BS constant is available
 -The spacing in the config Window is all mucked up
+-There's a semi-random failure affecting video generation at times

+## NovelAI's Terms of Service
+This UI is compliant with NAI's ToS (https://novelai.net/terms), and the devs are well aware of this UI.
+But you may want to be aware of 9.1.6 in their terms specifically, which disallows using automated systems to put excessive strain on their services.
+Just as using an autoclicker on their web UI may get you limited and banned so might using CVF as a glorified autoclicker get you banned.
+As a general rule of thumb, do not generate more than one picture at once for more than a sparse parallel images, do not generate all day... you know, the obvious, don't take the free Opus generations and go on a rampage.
+CVF's purpose is to generate insightful high quality data and to make your generations count, not to dig for raw quantity.